VIBE: Vector Index Benchmark for Embeddings: Performance evaluation

-\paragraph{Higher throughput with binary datasets and GPU deployment} \textsc{VIBE} also includes support for binary datasets (with Hamming distance) and GPU algorithms (see Section~\ref{sec:research_support}) that can be used to achieve a higher throughput: for example, on the float-precision \texttt{agnews-mxbai} dataset at 90\% recall, the best algorithm achieves a throughput of $2 \times 10^3$ QPS (Figure~\ref{fig:in-distribution-text}), whereas on the binarized version of the same dataset, the best algorithm achieves a throughput of $8 \times 10^3$ QPS (Figure~\ref{fig:binary-and-GPU}, left panel).
-Using an NVIDIA V100 GPU, the best GPU algorithm achieves a throughput of $10^5$ QPS when all 1000 test queries are given as a batch (Figure~\ref{fig:binary-and-GPU}, right panel).
-More results are shown in Appendix~\ref{app:binary-and-GPU}: on binary datasets, the graph method NGT-ONNG~\citep{iwasaki2018optimization} is the fastest algorithm, while the graph-based CAGRA~\citep{ootomo2024cagra} is the fastest GPU method.
+\textit{Higher throughput with binary datasets and GPU deployment. }\textsc{VIBE} includes support for binary datasets (with Hamming distance) and GPU algorithms (see Section~\ref{sec:research_support}).
+Both settings can provide higher throughput.
+For example, on the float \textsc{agnews-mxbai} dataset at 90\% recall, the best-performing method achieves a throughput of $4 \times 10^3$ QPS (Figure~\ref{fig:in-distribution-text}), whereas on the binarized version of the same dataset at 90\% recall\footnote{However, note that for binary datasets, 90\% recall means recovering 90\% of the exact Hamming nearest neighbors, so the recall levels are not directly comparable.}, the best-performing method achieves a throughput of $8 \times 10^3$ QPS (Appendix~\ref{app:binary-and-GPU}, left panel).

+Using an NVIDIA V100 GPU, the best GPU algorithm achieves a throughput of $10^5$ QPS when all 1000 test queries are processed in a single batch (Appendix~\ref{app:binary-and-GPU}, first plot, right panel).
+More results are shown in Appendix~\ref{app:binary-and-GPU}: on binary datasets, the graph-based method NGT-ONNG~\citep{iwasaki2018optimization} is the fastest method, while the graph-based CAGRA~\citep{ootomo2024cagra} is the fastest GPU method.